FAQs: Applying for a Service Dog

 Where does your funding come from?

-All of our funding comes from donations from our rescue adopters.
-Most of this funding comes from private donations.
+All of our funding comes from donations from our the ACTS Rescue program.